 Despite recent positive changes in the law, the judicial system continues to fail women, in favor of men with money and influence.

-1. A retired foreign diplomat living in Ecuador; once jailed for not meeting commercial obligations with a business partner.
+1. A retired foreign diplomat living in Ecuador; once jailed for deliberately not meeting commercial obligations with a business partner.

-3. The Ecuador judicial system.
+3. IN The Ecuador judicial system.

 Ecuador law now says that property acquired during the period of cohabitation is to be divided 50/50 on the disillusionment of the relationship.